-- 5. Back-to-back and through-the-wall boxes are prohibited.
-When boxes share the same partition, they shall be offset a minimum of twelve inches (12") for sound attenuation. - 6.
-Access shall be provided to boxes without removing equipment or furnishings. - 7.
+- 4. Back-to-back and through-the-wall boxes are prohibited.
+When boxes share the same partition, they shall be offset a minimum of twelve inches (12") for sound attenuation. - 5.
+Access shall be provided to boxes without removing equipment or furnishings. - 6.
 Boxes above/below suspended ceilings shall be "accessible" per NEC.
 They must be: accessible from below or aside, and the access opening may not be less than eighteen inches (18") from a duct or structural component (excluding the ceiling grid).
-Junction boxes located above ceiling shall be installed facing down and shall be accessible after installation. - 8.
+Junction boxes located above ceiling shall be installed facing down and shall be accessible after installation. - 7.
 Boxes must be recessed five inches (5") deeper into a wall (finished/furred out or not).
 Multiple extension rings shall not be installed on one box.
 Extension rings shall not limit access to the back of the box, except for a trim ring.
 Boxes shall be sized so extension rings are not needed. - All cover plates shall be high-abuse-resistant nylon or stainless steel.

-- 10. For any location where the type and quantity of devices on a circuit are known to be a significant source of harmonics, neutrals for receptacles on circuits that feed offices shall not be shared by different circuits. - 11.
+- For any location where the type and quantity of devices on a circuit are known to be a significant source of harmonics, neutrals for receptacles on circuits that feed offices shall not be shared by different circuits. - 10.
 Surface-mounted raceway systems shall allow for maintenance without disassembly of the complete system.
 Raceway systems shall be fed from an accessible box, and mounted over a recessed box in the wall.
-Surface raceway feeding is also permissible, provided it occurs through approved devices, fittings or knockouts supplied as part of a complete, approved raceway system. - 12.
-All boxes in refrigerated areas shall be sealed at points of entry to prevent thermal leaks and condensation. - 13.
+Surface raceway feeding is also permissible, provided it occurs through approved devices, fittings or knockouts supplied as part of a complete, approved raceway system. - 11.
+All boxes in refrigerated areas shall be sealed at points of entry to prevent thermal leaks and condensation. - 12.
 Vending areas shall be supplied with dedicated electrical and data outlets at four foot (4') on center intervals along walls against which vending machines will be located.
 Locations and specific needs must be coordinated with Business Services.
-If a copier is being provided, data is required as well. - 14.
-GFCI protection shall be provided for all electrical outlet connections within six feet (6') of wet sinks and other wet locations. - 15.
-Office-type spaces and large storage rooms shall be provided with at least one duplex receptacle per usable wall.
-Lobbies and study areas shall be provided with power access spaced twelve feet (12') apart. - 16.
+If a copier is being provided, data is required as well. - 13.
+GFCI protection shall be provided for all electrical outlet connections within six feet (6') of wet sinks and other wet locations. - 14.
+Office-type spaces shall be provided with a minimum of two duplex receptacles, one of which must be coordinated so that it is adjacent to the desk within the room.
+The duplex receptacle serving the desk cannot be on an occupancy sensor.
+Large storage rooms shall be provided with at least one duplex receptacle per usable wall.
+Lobbies and study areas shall be provided with power access spaced twelve feet (12') apart. - 15.
 Corridors without room for seating must have receptacles installed at a maximum of every fifty feet (50').
-Receptacles shall not be provided within stairwells. - 17.
-Corridors with room for seating shall have receptacles installed at a minimum of every twelve feet (12') on center. - 18.
-Outside utility receptacles are required at a minimum of one (1) per wall, located thirty inches (30") above finished grade. - 19.
-Receptacle access shall be provided on roof landings
+Receptacles shall not be provided within stairwells. - 16.
+Corridors with room for seating shall have receptacles installed at a minimum of every twelve feet (12') on center. - 17.
+Outside utility receptacles are required at a minimum of

 Exterior Lighting

-Enclosed Switches and Circuit
+Enclosed Switches and Circuit Breakers

-Breakers

 Molded-case Circuit Breakers

+Section II - Level-specific

+Standards